opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 open a new vault inside an account

-only the account owner or operator can open a vault, cannot be called when system is paused or shutdown
+only the account owner or operator can open a vault, cannot be called when system is partiallyPaused or fullyPaused

 #### Parameters: